Table of Contents

-Scabies can be prevented by avoiding close personal contact with infested people.
+Avoiding close personal contact with infested people can prevent scabies.
 Sexual contacts and household members of people who develop scabies can be treated as soon as the condition is identified so that they will not develop the signs or symptoms of the condition.
 The treatment for these exposed people is the same as the treatment of the infested individual.

 In what special situations can scabies be more easily spread?